 - Clearing weeds and debris.

-- Planting low water, low maintenance plants.
+- Planting low water, low maintenance indigenous plants.

-- Installing walking trails.
+- Installing walking stable and safe pathways.

 - Providing places to pause and enjoy the view.